Vinitkhanvilkar/Movie-Recommendation/README.md

-# 🎬 CineMatch – Movie Recommendation System
+# 🎬 MovieMatch – Movie Recommendation System

-CineMatch is a machine learning-based movie recommendation system built using Python.
+MovieMatch is a machine learning-based movie recommendation system built using Python.
 It leverages content-based filtering on movie metadata to recommend similar films based on user preferences.

 ---